liamrevell/multirateBM.figures/README.md

 This repository contains code and figures for the article:

-Revell, L. J. A variable-rate quantitative trait evolution1model using penalized-likelihood.
+Revell, L. J. A variable-rate quantitative trait evolution model using penalized-likelihood.